-The industrial, manufacturing, construction, and warehousing sectors have been a major component of Vaughan's economic success, supported by large contiguous Employment Areas and significant transportation infrastructure, including Provincial highways, two large rail yards and proximity to Pearson International Airport.
-Vaughan's retail sector is equally strong, with large, regionally serving retail centres and a high proportion of locally owned retailers.
-Retail tourism, where visitors come to Vaughan to shop, has proven to be a major asset, as have the variety of other tourism destinations located in Vaughan.
+The industrial, manufacturing, construction and warehousing sectors have been a major component of Vaughan's economic success.
+The City's economy is supported by large contiguous Employment Areas and significant transportation Infrastructure, including Provincial highways, two large rail yards and proximity to Pearson International Airport.
+Vaughan's Retail sector is equally strong, with large, regionally serving Retail centres and a high proportion of locally owned retailers.
+Retail tourism, where visitors come to Vaughan to shop, has proven to be a major asset, as have the variety of other tourism destinations located in the City.

 A strong economic future for Vaughan requires further economic growth and diversification.
-Forecast to grow from 236,000 jobs in 2021 to 354,400 jobs by

-2051, economic growth will occur within strong and established sectors.
-However, new growth will also occur in a variety of emerging sectors, including innovative industrial uses and knowledge-based industries, that together have potential for significant expansion.
+Forecasted to grow from 243,700 jobs in 2021 to 354,300 jobs by 2051, economic growth will occur within strong and established sectors.
+However, new growth will also occur in a variety of emerging sectors, including innovative industrial uses and knowledge-based industries, that together have the potential for significant expansion.
 With a diverse economic base, Vaughan will promote a welcoming environment for a variety of new employers and job opportunities, where residents and employees can both live and work in Vaughan.

 Employment Areas will continue to be protected to promote the long-term health of the industrial, manufacturing, construction and warehousing sectors, with a focus on flexible workspaces, green industries and green construction, emerging technologies and advanced manufacturing providing opportunities for new growth.
-Retail will evolve to include a diversity of retail environments, which meet the needs of local and regional shoppers, are integrated into the urban fabric and provide an enhanced retail experience.
+Retail will evolve to include a diversity of Retail environments, which meet the needs of local and regional shoppers, are integrated into the urban fabric and provide an enhanced Retail experience.

-As the VMC develops into Vaughan's downtown, it is anticipated to attract new major office developments and corporate headquarters, alongside PMTSAs and other Strategic Growth Areas.
-The City's new hospital at Major Mackenzie Drive and Jane Street provides significant employment opportunities in the health and healthcare sectors and has the potential to generate a cluster of health science industries and institutions.
+As the Vaughan Metropolitan Centre develops into Vaughan's downtown, it is anticipated to attract new Major Office Developments and corporate headquarters, alongside Protected Major Transit Station Areas and other Strategic Growth Areas.
+The City's new hospital at Major Mackenzie Drive and Jane Street provides significant employment opportunities in the healthcare sector, and has the potential to generate a cluster of health science industries and institutions.
 Further institutional growth will be pursued, including opportunities to attract post-secondary education programs and institutions, and support will be provided to foster creative industries and cultural activity.

-- 3.4.1.1 To promote economic growth and diverse employment opportunities in order to: - a. support the long-term economic health and financial stability of the City; and - b. allow residents and employees the opportunity to both live and work in Vaughan. - 3.4.1.2 To provide a supportive municipal framework to grow Vaughan's economy by: - a. implementing York Region's Economic Development Action Plan; - b. working with York Region, neighbouring lower-tier municipalities, the Province and other stakeholders in taking a coordinated approach to planning for large areas with high concentrations of employment that cross municipal boundaries and are major trip generators, on matters such as transportation demand management and economic development; - c. providing for a wide range, size and mix of available lands for a variety of economic functions;
+- 3.4.1.1 To promote economic growth and diverse employment opportunities that: - a. support the long-term economic health and financial stability of the City; and - b. allow residents and employees the opportunity to both live and work in Vaughan. - 3.4.1.2 To provide a supportive municipal framework to grow Vaughan's economy by: - a. working with neighbouring local municipalities, the Province and other stakeholders in taking a coordinated approach to planning for large areas with high concentrations of employment that cross municipal boundaries and are major trip generators, on matters such as Transportation Demand Management and economic development; - b. providing for a wide range, size and mix of available lands for a variety of economic functions; - c. constructing, upgrading and maintaining high quality municipal services and Infrastructure; - d. facilitating efficient and convenient transportation options for people and goods;

-- d. facilitating opportunities to diversify employment lands through expanded land use designations in Chapter 4 of this Plan, without creating an imbalance between employment and residential lands; - e. constructing, upgrading and maintaining high quality municipal services and infrastructure; - f. facilitating efficient and convenient transportation options for people and goods; - g. providing high quality, advanced, efficient and coordinated utilities, services and telecommunications infrastructure, including broadband, to support a knowledge economy; - h. supporting community economic development through partnerships, strategies and programs, such as business improvement areas and Community Improvement Plans; and - attracting a diverse labour force to accommodate Vaughan's businesses by ensuring a range of housing options, human and social services, cultural opportunities and parks, open spaces and Natural Areas are provided.
+- e. providing high quality, advanced, efficient and coordinated utilities, services and telecommunications Infrastructure, including broadband, to support a knowledge economy; - f. supporting community economic development through partnerships, strategies and programs, such as business improvement areas and Community Improvement Plans; and - g. attracting a diverse labour force to accommodate Vaughan's businesses by ensuring a range of Housing Options, human and social services, cultural opportunities and parks, open spaces and Natural Areas are provided.